UKCloud/documentation/articles/openstack/ostack-faq.md

 ### How does UKCloud provide urgent maintenance notifications and incident reports?

-You can view these on the notifications page on the UKCloud Portal.
+You can view these on the notifications page https://status.ukcloud.com.
 In addition, Service Status reports are published on the Portal.

 ### Do you offer dynamic or static IP addresses?